SolidDigital/solid-dynamics/readme.txt

 Elementor:

-- Hide the "Back to WordPress Editor" button from on the post page.
+- Hide the "Back to WordPress Editor" button from on the edit page.
 - Hide the page title from the Hello Elementor theme.
 - Wrap content with `main#content`.
 - Make fade in entrance animations more subtle.